-A variety of Professional Development and teacher supports have been put in place for 2020-21:
+A variety of Professional Development and teacher supports have been put in place for 2021-22:

-- District Learning Academy

 - Universal screeners

 - Next Level Mentors

 - Newbie Network

-- TCEA course where educators are working towards becoming a "Certified On Line Educator"

 - Established RtI Campus Representatives

 The first year teacher mentor program is designed to provide teachers with targeted and scaffold support during the first year in CISD.
 In most of the reported categories, years of teaching experience for teachers in Crowley ISD mirror the averages across the state.